Heloecius: Distribution

-H. cordiformis lives from Brisbane (Queensland), along the coast of New South Wales to Port Philip Bay (Victoria), as well as eastern parts of Tasmania.
+Heloecius cordiformis lives from Brisbane (Queensland), along the coast of New South Wales to Port Philip Bay (Victoria), as well as eastern parts of Tasmania.

 Ecology and behaviour

-H. cordiformis lives in intertidal mangroves, and in estuaries, where it is the most abundant crab species, usually living among the roots of the mangroves.
+Heloecius cordiformis lives in intertidal mangroves, and in estuaries, where it is the most abundant crab species, usually living among the roots of the mangroves.
 H. cordiformis can breathe both in air and in water.
 While out of the water, H. cordiformis moves its carapace up and down; this capability allows the crab to breathe air without losing the water held in the gill chamber under the carapace.

-H. cordiformis is primarily a deposit feeder, sifting through the sediment for organic matter and the detritus from mangroves, but also has large mandibles that it uses to eat larger pieces of plants and animals.
+Heloecius cordiformis is primarily a deposit feeder, sifting through the sediment for organic matter and the detritus from mangroves, but also has large mandibles that it uses to eat larger pieces of plants and animals.
 Both males and females use their claws alternately; while one is transferring food to the mouthparts, the other claw is collecting more material.
 Predators of H. cordiformis include a variety of birds and fish.

 Males signal to other crabs by waving their brightly coloured claws, which gives the species its common name of "semaphore crab".